SPECIAL EDUCATIONAL NEEDS AND DISABILITIES

 If following external advice, support and intervention the child continues to make insufficient progress, the school would consider making a referral for an Education, Health, Care Plan (EHCP).

 Working with Parents and Carers

 Legislation requires each school to write a SEND offer which sets out a range of additional services and provision and provides information about what is available to support families (refer to Kyson’s SEND offer).
-Our SENDCo, Mrs Hardwicke, will help children and parents to identify appropriate provision that may be available through the local SEND offer.
+Our SENDCo, Mrs Ridall, will help children and parents to identify appropriate provision that may be available through the local SEND offer.